Little Symphony No. 1 (Milhaud)

 Little (Chamber) Symphony No. 1 “Le Printemps” Op.
-43, as the first of a collection of six “Little Symphonies”, by Darius Milhaud is a symphony by name only, due to its length of just over 3 minutes.
+43, the first of a collection of six "Little Symphonies" by Darius Milhaud, is a symphony by name only, due to its length of just over 3 minutes.
 This piece should not be confused with Milhaud's Symphony No. 1.

-The piece was composed in Rio de Janeiro in 1917.
+It was composed in Rio de Janeiro in 1917.
 It premiered there in 1918, and was published by Universal in 1922.
 The influence of Brazilian culture, jazz, and polytonality is very clearly seen in this series of symphonies.
 According to Milhaud himself, he was quite attracted to the unusual quality of small groups of instruments, which is why he embarked on his series of Petites Symphonies.
 His stay in Brazil, acting as assistant to the diplomat/poet Paul Claudel, influenced this work.

-This first symphony was written for piccolo, flute, clarinet, oboe, harp, 2 violins, viola, and cello.
-Overall, this piece has a very simple melody, contains polytonal elements, and possesses a pastoral, folkish feeling throughout.
+This First Little Symphony was written for piccolo, flute, clarinet, oboe, harp, 2 violins, viola, and cello.
+Overall, it has a very simple melody, contains polytonal elements, and possesses a pastoral, folkish feeling throughout.
 The melodies and pitches evoke a light, airy feeling, such as that of the spring, thus alluding to the symphony's subtitle.